wiredmonash/constitution/CONSTITUTION.md

-Adopted by Faculty of Information Technology Society on 28 March, 2019 Approved by the C&S Executive on 21 March, 2019
+Adopted by Faculty of Information Technology Society on Approved by the C&S Executive on